An older article but a few interesting bits of information:

 1] An example of back-door maneuvering by a politician:

 "John Kavanagh was racing against the clock.
-His position as House Appropriations Chairman afforded him the opportunity to stuff whatever minor extra provisions he wanted into the budget before it went to a vote the following Monday, and he only had a few hours left to do it."
+His position as House Appropriations Chairman afforded him the opportunity to stuff whatever minor extra provisions he wanted into the budget before it went to a vote the following Monday, and he only had a few hours left to do it."2] Just how powerful is the private prison lobby:

 ,,,